alanbjohnston/CubeSatSim/README.md

 `dtoverlay=i2c-gpio`

-`dtparam=i2c_vc=on`
+`dtoverlay=pi3-miniuart-bt`

+Press Ctrl-X then type `y` then hit Enter to save the file and exit the editor.
+You should back at the pi@... prompt.

+Edit the cmdline.txt file by typing:

+`sudo cp /boot/cmdline.txt /boot/cmdline.txt.0`

+`sudo nano /boot/cmdline.txt`

+Remove the following text in cmdline.txt to prevent a console from running on the serial port:

+`console=serial0,115200`

 Press Ctrl-X then type `y` then hit Enter to save the file and exit the editor.
 You should back at the pi@... prompt.

 Reboot by typing:

 `sudo reboot now`